 Godai intended to address the gap in delivering satisfactory Japanese-made dynamic speakers.
 The work Onkyo originated from a Japanese word meaning “sound acoustics.”

 JBL Sound Quality

-JBL speakers tend to depict a neutral, balanced sound profile.
+JBL speakers tend to depict a neutral, balanced sound profile, clarity and power.
 Their bass-heavy audio profile makes them ideal for party and personal use, especially for those looking for deep bass to listen to modern pop and hip hop music.
 The speakers are also loud with rich sound.